-The cinematographer is literally the set ‘magician.’
-DPs are responsible for the technological wizardry to help create the needed light, while at the same time also having the keen sensibility to shape the light for the greatest artistic effect.
+The cinematographer is literally the set magician.
+DPs are responsible for the technological wizardry it takes to create the needed light and shape it for desired artistic effect.

 The DP works side-by-side with the director from the beginning of the film’s conception to help DIRECT the PHOTOGRAPHY.
 The DP is the director’s partner, confidant and, at times, only friend on the set.
 The DPs help to come up with shots, run the crew and look for ways to make every image better than expected.
 It’s a never-ending quest that only gets more interesting with experience.

 As an apprentice (extern) cinematographer, the Film Connection will pair you with a working DP who will not only show you the tricks of the trade, but also serve as a mentor to develop the “eye of the DP.”
 The eye is something that no book can teach you and no professor can lecture you on – you have to learn it by doing.

 Lesson 1: Rule of Thirds

 This lesson teaches basic framing within the lens, including how to frame your actors and setting in the most aesthetically appealing manner possible.

 Lesson 2 emphasizes three-point-lighting, the most common and practical way to light a scene and give a true cinematic look and feel to your shot.